qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

   * ‘Load all’: Never prompt, but load all sublayers

 * |checkbox| :guilabel:`Ignore shapefile encoding declaration`.
-If a shapefile has encoding information, this will be ignored by |qg|.
+If a shapefile has encoding information, this will be ignored by QGIS.
 * |checkbox| :guilabel:`Add PostGIS layers with double click and select in extended mode`
 * |checkbox| :guilabel:`Add Oracle layers with double click and select in